András Csókay

-András Csókay (born 16 February 1956) is a Hungarian neurosurgeon with international recognition in the field of neurosurgery for his development of a technique to enhance microsurgical precision in the vascular tunnel and for the separation of a pair of Bangladeshi (Islam) Craniopagus Twins.
+András Csókay (born 16 February 1956), is a Hungarian neurosurgeon known for his development of a technique to enhance microsurgical precision in the vascular tunnel and for the separation of a pair of Bangladeshi (Islam) Craniopagus Twins.

 Studies

 András Csókay graduated from Apáczai Csere János Gymnasium of the Eötvös Loránd University (ELTE) in 1974.
 From 1975 to 1980 he studied at the Faculty of Civil Engineering of the Budapest University of Technology and Economics.

 Csókay started his career as an engineer, and after three years he enrolled at Semmelweis University, where he graduated with a medical degree in 1989.
 Subsequently, in 1994, he obtained a state examination in neurosurgery.

 Career

 From 1989 Csókay became a specialist at the National Institute of Neuroscience (OKITI) in Budapest and from 1993 he worked at the National Clinic and Trauma Institute, Department of Neurosurgery.
 Between 2003 and 2007 he lived in Szombathely and headed the neurosurgery department of Markusovszky Hospital.
 In 2007 he moved back to Budapest and directed the Neurosurgery Department of Szent János's Hospital.
 He became a university lecturer at his alma mater, Semmelweis University.
 From 2010 he became head of neurosurgery at the Borsod-Abaúj-Zemplén County Central Hospital in Miskolc.